-Hey folks, today I’m chatting about using Thompson’s Waterseal Clear Multi-Surface Waterproofer to seal and paint clay pots for outdoor use.
+Hey folks, today I’m chatting about how to seal clay pots for painting using Thompson’s Waterseal Clear Multi-Surface Waterproofer.
+This post specifically focusing on painting clay pots for outdoor use.
 I’m doing a bit of painting for some of the container veggies and plants I’m planning for the backyard, so I’m putting this sealer to work lately.
 (See my full backyard post here.)

 About Thompson’s Waterseal Clear Multi-Surface Waterproofer